 Marcia is a full time writer living in Lexington, Kentucky.
 She is available to mentor writers of chapter books, middle-grade fiction, and journaling.
 If you are interested in meeting with Marcia, please send her an e-mail.

-Journey McAndrews is a freelance writer, editor, journalist, educator, and community art/literacy activist.
-She was editor and publisher of The Single Hound—an international literary journal from 2011-2013.
-She was also the poet mentor in the Nation of Nations Art Project, former board member of the Kentucky Women Writers Conference, is a member of the Phi Kappa Phi Honor Society and the American Association of University Women, and has held two writing residencies at Hopscotch House in conjunction with grants from the Kentucky Foundation for Women.
+Journey McAndrews is a poet, essayist, journalist, educator, and community art/literary instructor.
+She was the poet mentor in the Nation of Nations Project, former board member of the Kentucky Women Writers Conference, and has held two writing residencies at Hopscotch House.
+She received an Individual Artist Grant from the Kentucky Foundation for Women in 2013—and was elected a Board Member for the organization in 2015.
+She was also selected to participate in the AWP Writer-to-Writer Mentorship Program in 2015.

 Bill McCann, Jr. is a playwright, producer and college writing teacher.
 Bill holds a MEd from the University of Virginia and an MA in Theatre from the University of Kentucky.
 In 2009, Bill helped found the Kentucky Playwrights Workshop, Inc., a 501(c)3 public charity, whose sole purpose is to help and encourage playwrights and play writing in Kentucky; he is currently serving the organization as president.
 He is also an Associate Member of the Dramatist Guild of America.
 Since 2012, Bill has served on the board of directors of the Kentucky Theatre Association and served as the contest coordinator for the Roots of the Bluegrass New Play Contest.
 Finally, for the past two summers Bill has produced the Kentucky New Play Series (KNPS) at the Kentucky State Fair; so far the KNPS has premiered five short plays by Kentucky playwrights.
 During the academic year he teaches developmental English classes for Bluegrass Community and Technical College at both the Cooper and Winchester campuses; Bill also works as BCTC’s online writing tutor.
 Bill is mentoring playwrights ranging in age from high school to senior adults.
 If you’d like Bill to mentor you, send him an e-mail.